 In addition to this resulting perfect blend of features, having the pinning service done right here onto to any barrel purchased through us, like the excellent barrels made by Faxon Firearms, is FREE.
 Should you already have a barrel or have a different barrel in mind, virtually any virgin barrel that you send us can be pinned for a small fee, presenting you with the ultimate in value, versatility, convenience, and performance.
 From the most discerning AR15 to the hardest duty M16, the WarBlock represents a phase shift in the evolution of the platform that all keen observers of the black rifle will recognize and appreciate.

 Because the WarBlock series is affixed to the barrel using taper pins that must be skillfully aligned, drilled, and reamed, this is not an easily user installable upgrade.
-Consequently, and for your convenience, we offer the WarBlock series in conjunction with the barrel pinning service on your customer supplied barrel, our fine line of Faxon barrels, or as complete or stripped uppers, but generally do not offer the stand-alone WarBlocks themselves anymore.
-However if you wish to purchase the stand-alone WarBlock for pinning yourself, just contact us and we will make it available to you.
+Consequently, and for your convenience, we offer the WarBlock series in conjunction with the barrel pinning service on your customer supplied barrel, our fine line of Faxon barrels, or as complete or stripped uppers.
+However if you wish to purchase the stand-alone WarBlock for pinning yourself, you can do that as well.
+We have engineered features into each WarBlock that aids in alignment and holding, without the need for specialized fixturing, or equipment, during the pinning process.

-The newest ways we are rolling out WarBlock equipped barrels and uppers is to have you build them yourself, that is to virtually build them using our free interactive web apps, the WarBlock Barrel Builder and the WarBlock Upper Builder.
+The newest ways we are rolling out WarBlock equipped barrels and uppers is to have you build them yourself, that is to virtually build them using our free interactive web app, the WarBlock Barrel Builder.
+The WarBlock Overstock page is a repository for pre-built WarBlcok uppers that are ready to ship now.
 The WarBlock Barrel Builder allows you to configure your barrel assembly with different barrels and components to your specifications while getting a real time visual representation of the in-process build.
-The WarBlock Upper Builder takes it a step further and allows you to configure a complete upper built around WarBlock barreled uppers.
-You can even add a charging handle, bolt carrier group, and iron sights, all in a photo-realistic environment, giving you an image of exactly what your build will look like.
+The WarBlock Barrel Builder also can take it a step further and allows you to configure a complete upper built around your barrel assembly, all in a photo-realistic environment, giving you an image of exactly what your build will look like.
 You can also play around with different configurations to help decide on what you want.
 Once ordered, with any special notes added, we will then build your order for real, configured exactly the way you want it and shipped to your door.
-Click one of the images below to visit our WarBlock Barrel Builder or WarBlock Upper Builder web apps to get started building your own custom WarBlock blaster today, the way you want it.
+Click one of the images below to visit our WarBlock Barrel Builder web app or WarBlock Overstock page to get started building your own custom WarBlock blaster today, the way you want it.
 Join the WarBlock Army.